tommy-v/simple-event-list/README.md

 ## Styles

-For ease purpose, the scss styles are centralized into `/src/styles` and imports in `/src/styles.scss`.
+For ease purpose, the global scss styles are centralized into `/src/styles` and imports in `/src/styles.scss`.

 ## API